April 16, 2015

 Reasons to Include Robotics as Part of the Therapy Program

-We include robotics as a part of our therapy program since it reduces the amount of therapist needed per session as well as the amount of physical demand with the same results.
-Moreover, robotics allows us to start the intensive rehabilitation earlier in our patients.
-They are also a motivating tool for rehabilitation, which help the patient to focus longer on the therapy and thus, perform more repetitions per session.
+We include robotics as a part of our therapy program since it reduces the amount of therapist needed per session as well as the amount of physical demand.
+They are also a motivating tool for rehabilitation, which help the patient to focus longer on the therapy

-For us, the biggest benefit of the Lokomat is the reduction of therapists per session and the possibility to train the patients longer and with higher intensities without being physically too demanding for the therapist.
+For us, Lokomat’s biggest benefit is the reduction of therapist per session and the possibility to train the patients longer and with higher intensities without being physically too demanding for the therapist.

 Other Therapies Provided in Addition to Robotics